Wan-sdon-code/luxlog/README.md

 ------------------------------------------------------------------------

-## 💡 Does This Mean We Should Stop Giving Things for Free?
+## 💡 Should We Stop Giving Things for Free?

 No.